 Based on the data obtained during Phase I, contractors re-visited each prospective fallout shelter and evaluated the following:

 Co-opting property owners for the survey:

 For the most part, during Phase I, private property owners were amenable to the fallout shelter analysts.
-Note that no legislation mandating the construction of public fallout shelters existed.
+Note that no legislation mandating the public fallout shelters existed.

 By 1969, of the 130,000 property owners approached as part of the survey, 88% signed licences.
 The OCD had a number of techniques for persuading reluctant owners.
-This included:
+These included:

 – how a licence would improve labour relations due to the perceived concern for employee welfare